Critical Role Productions: Mighty Vibes (2020–2021)

 Mighty Vibes featured a playlist of songs curated to the aesthetic of one or more members of the "Mighty Nein" and "Vox Machina".
 Songs would play over a looped animation featuring said member.
 Sound clips recorded by the players of the featured character or characters would be interspersed throughout the playlist.

 Moonward (2024)

 Moonward, a four-part limited series set after Midst, was announced in July 2024.
 It features Xen as the guide narrator, with Liam O'Brien, Marisha Ray, Matt Roen, and Sara Wile as players.
 Cheryl Teh of Business Insider highlighted that Moonward featured "just pure roleplay and acting" in comparison to other shows that had a stricter ruleset.
 The series aired from August 7 to August 28, 2024, with early access for Beacon and Midst subscribers.

 Pub Draw (2019)

 In Pub Draw, Marisha Ray would be taught how to improve her drawing by comic book artist and "Critter" Babs Tarr.
 The first and second seasons aired in 2019.

+Tales From The Stinky Dragon (2024–2026)

+Tales From The Stinky Dragon is an actual play podcast which originally premiered on Rooster Teeth.
+The cast consists of Barbara Dunkelman, Chris Demarais, Jon Risinger, Blaine Gibson with Gustavo Sorola as the Dungeon Master.
+Campaign 3, titled Kanon, of the podcast premiered on Beacon on September 30, 2024 with the YouTube premiere on October 2, 2024.
+The podcast was scheduled to broadcast every other Monday initially on Beacon and the show's Patreon and then publicly on YouTube following a 48-hour delay.
+Additionally, Beacon and the show's Patreon hosted the Second Wind aftershow for the podcast.
+In April 2026, Tales From The Stinky Dragon announced that "due to an update to our licensing agreement" the show would be removed from the Beacon platform except for the first campaign, The Infinights.
+While the show would no longer be distributed through Critical Role's platform, the current campaign would continue to be broadcast on the show's Patreon followed by a YouTube release.